About the Project

 Synapses are the microprocessors of the mind that encode and store memories.
 In Alzheimer’s disease (AD), synapses are damaged by the constituents of abnormal beta-amyloid plaques that accumulate in the brain.
 Indeed, the loss of synapses correlates most closely with cognitive decline in people with AD.
 Currently, no treatments are available to prevent or slow the progression of AD.

-Research in the Frank group is aimed at determining the in situ 3D molecular structures associated with AD to understand disease mechanisms and molecular pathways that can lead to the rational design of a mechanism-based therapy.
+This PhD project will initiate a collaborative project within the Astbury Centre for Structural Biology, University of Leeds between the research groups of Dr René Frank, Professor Sheena Radford FRS OBE and Dr Eric Hewitt.
+The aim of the project is to determine the in situ 3D molecular structures associated with AD to understand disease mechanisms and molecular pathways that can lead to the rational design of a mechanism-based therapy.
 To this end, we have developed methods combining mouse genetics and cryo-electron microscopy (cryoEM).

 The methods used will include: i) Electron tomography and computational image processing. ii) experiments with mouse models of Alzheimer’s disease iii) Biochemical and genetic labelling.
 Applicants from all backgrounds, including physical, chemical and biological sciences, are encouraged to apply.
 Some experience with programming (e.g. Python, Matlab or similar) will be highly advantageous.